-The Fear of Hurricanes is Technically Known as Lilapsophobia and is relatively uncommon in the UK due, of course, to the general lack of hurricanes we have.
+The fear of Hurricanes is also known as Lilapsophobia and is relatively uncommon in the UK due, of course, to the general lack of hurricanes we have.

 This fear is much more prevalent in countries such as the USA and continental Asia where hurricanes are much more frequent and often devastating to the communities there.

 It is important to have a healthy respect for the damage that hurricanes can inflict but lilapsophobics may have an over-exagerrated reaction.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Hurricanes.

 People may not understand or have a great deal of sympathy for people who suffer with the fear of Hurricanes as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.

 We are fully aware of the subjective nature of individual fears and will treat you and your Fear of Hurricanes seriously when you consult us for help.

 The symptoms associated with the fear of Hurricanes have much in common with other fears and phobias and may include:

 - Insomnia & sleeping problems